Photo: iStock and Terry Peloquin

 Robert Stackpole Answers Your Divine Mercy Questions

-Last month I received the following question from a reader named Wendy that just happens to touch upon my favorite topic in the whole world: the Heart of Jesus!
+With Friday, June 7, being the Solemnity of the Sacred Heart of Jesus, let me return to a question from a reader named Wendy that just happens to touch upon my favorite topic in the whole world: the Heart of Jesus!

 I learned about Divine Mercy a couple of years ago, and I really love this devotion.
 The bulletin at our Catholic Church had an article about another devotion, The Sacred Heart of Jesus, and it referenced the website sacredheartdevotion.com.
 While reading this website I saw this statement on the home page that is attributed to a saint: "This devotion was the last effort of His love that He would grant to men in these latter ages, in order to withdraw them from the empire of Satan ...".
 I believe this statement was made in the 1700s, but I know that St. Faustina received the message of the Divine Mercy in the 1930s.
 This has been bothering me.
 How can they say that the Sacred Heart devotion was to be the last opportunity to turn to Jesus, when St. Faustina received her message almost 300 years later?
 Thank you in advance for any insight you can provide on this.

 A special thank you from me to Wendy for this question.
 My doctoral thesis in Rome was on devotion to the Heart of Jesus, and my first book for Marian Press (just recently gone out of print) had a chapter entitled "The Sacred Heart and The Divine Mercy" in which I discussed the close relationship between these two, beautiful and central themes of Catholic spirituality.
 Your question gives me just the excuse I need to quote portions of that chapter here for my readers!